 This includes the supply of goods and services e.g. point of sale terminals, computer hardware and software, information, advice, and technical assistance relate to Information technology, data storage and processing and website hosting.

 Further,under section 233A a supplier of such services, generally, cannot rely upon an “insolvency-related term” in the contract of supply, to terminate or alter the terms of the supply or enforce higher payments for continued supply.
+This section gives protection for the business by preventing the suppliers for increase in prices or termination.
+This section only applies for supplies on or after 1 oct 2015.

 Section 233B has been added to the act now.
 This now prohibits clauses in the contract, which the supplier would use to terminate or “do any other thing” in relation to that contract if the company enters a formal insolvency procedure.
-In other words, the clauses in the contract that the contract would terminate or entitle the supplier to use other options when the company enters an insolvency procedure is of no effect.
+Hence, the clauses in the contract that the contract would terminate or entitle the supplier to use other options when the company enters an insolvency procedure is of no effect.
 This clause also prevents suppliers to insist on payment of prior dues (pre- insolvency debts) as a pre-condition of supply or increase in price.

+The sections also cover the on-sellers of utilities who are an intermediary to between the supplier of essential utilities and the insolvent business and supplies for the facilitation of anything to be done by electronic means.
+Though internet access is not mentioned in the act, broadband, email etc. will be caught under the IT related supplies.
+The insolvency professional can request for continuation and the supplier cannot insist on pre appointment charges to be paid.

+Restriction of termination:

+Suppliers cannot terminate the contracts based on contractual terms on the basis of business entering administration or voluntary arrangement unless:

+The office holder agrees to the same or the company is unable to pay the charges for supplies incurred after the company entered administration or CVA within 28 days of due date.

+The supplier can however apply to court for termination as this may be causing hardship to them.

+The supplier can also terminate if the office holder personally does not guarantee payment of the charges within 14 days of the notice from the supplier

+The protection under section 233 however is not absolute:

+The supplier may rely on other insolvency related terms as far as they related to other insolvency procedures, other than CVA, administration or liquidation.

+The supplier may be able to terminate the contract by relying on other (non-insolvency) contractual terms.

+Suppliers may also use other conditions such as downgraded credit rating, upon the company going into insolvency procedures, to change payment conditions etc.

 Question 3.2 [maximum 9 marks]

 Explain the order of priority of payments in a liquidation and explain the nature of the rights enjoyed by each class of creditor or expense.